fergonco/fergonco.github.io/_drafts/2018-10-17-Spring REST API authentication using JSON Web Tokens.md

     context on the server.
 {% endhighlight %}

-Respecting this principle allows us to scale a system easily (you don't need to share sessions among the nodes) and simplifies the monitoring and recovering processes, as [stated by Roy Fielding in his disertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_3).
+Respecting this principle allows us to scale a system easily (you don't need to share sessions among the nodes) and simplifies the monitoring and recovering processes, as [stated by Roy Fielding in his dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_3).

 Therefore, the session information has to be kept on the client side and be sent on each request.
 This information can be just the username (the server would get more information from the database) or it may include more data, like roles, permissions, etc. (making it possible to save a database access).

-In the following points I'll be implementing [JSON Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) authentication, which is very common nowadays.
+In the following points I'll be implementing authentication with [JSON Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519), which is very common nowadays.
 Spring does not offer out of the box support for JWT and I had to gather information from many sources in order to get a complete picture.
 This post tries to summarize all the information I got.

 ## JWT

-A better explanation can be found [here](https://github.com/jwtk/jjwt#overview) ([JJWT](https://github.com/jwtk/jjwt) is the Java library used in this post to manipulate JWT tokens).
-So I will quickly go over the JWT aspects that are particularly relevant.
+A better explanation can be found [here](https://github.com/jwtk/jjwt#overview) ([JJWT](https://github.com/jwtk/jjwt) is the Java library used in this post to manipulate JWT tokens), so I will quickly go over the JWT aspects that are particularly relevant.
 For a detailed description, you can read [the specification](https://tools.ietf.org/html/rfc7519).

 JSON Web Tokens have three parts: